-Take a Trip Back in TimeRide on one of York-Durham Heritage Railway train through the beautiful Oak Ridges Moraine from Uxbridge to Stouffville and back.
-Join us and celebrate the wonders of a train from an era gone by, but preserved for your present day enjoyment.
+Take a Trip Back in TimeRide on one of York-Durham Heritage Railway’s vintage Pullman coaches or cafe cars to and from the Town of Uxbridge.
+Our train runs through the beautiful Oak Ridges Moraine between Uxbridge and Stouffville, with shorter trips on some weekends.
+Join us and celebrate the wonders of rail travel from an era gone by, on coaches preserved for your present day comfort.

-Did You Know?
+Did you Know?

 - Our train travels on the steepest railroad grade this side of the Rockies.

 - The highest point on the line (1,169 ft or 356.3 m above sea level), atop the Oak Ridges Moraine, is 79 metres higher than either the Stouffville or Uxbridge stations.

 - Learn more about the history of the York-Durham rail line.

 - We are always looking for new volunteers and members.
 Join the York-Durham Heritage Railway and support the preservation of Canada’s heritage railway equipment.

 Uxbridge is situated in a beautiful valley on the northern slope of the Oak Ridges Moraine, about 64 km northeast of Toronto.
 The town has much to offer by way of heritage and culture, as well as recreation and entertainment.
 Known as the Trail Capital of Canada and home to a thriving arts community, there is much to do and explore in this vibrant community that we are all so proud of.

 Uxbridge became a village in 1872 and reached town status in 1885.
 In 1954 Uxbridge became the second town in Canada to receive an official coat-of-arms which is displayed on the outside of the authentically restored Music Hall.
 The Music Hall is home to a variety of local production companies, as well as the centre for musical performances.